Re–Directing: East || Hospitality Between Art and Clinic

 Hospitality presupposes a territory, a place where one may have the right to welcome and host.
 It is territoriality that produces feelings of belonging, creating communities that can establish forms of social interaction.
 Contemporary art, however, operates transnationally and, therefore, depends on its deterritorialization.
 This characteristic led the philosopher Peter Osborne to describe artwork as “a kind of passport” crossing borders as “a variable capital,” figuring “a market utopia of free movement.”1 In this context, contemporary art institutions – in the form of biennials, museums, residencies, galleries, etc. – function as local centers that orchestrate global relations among artworkers who, despite constantly moving, also carry with them the labels of their geopolitical positions.
 From this operation, there is a superficial and temporary form of hospitality, which is given by the invitation from a host (the institution).
 As a result, a network is expanded – an important dynamic for the functioning of neoliberal capitalism and its flows – but no long-term bonds are created, since the circulation should never be interrupted (the more connections the better, regardless of the quality of the engagement).
 The guest is only welcome in his/her immediate contact, contributing to the network, and to the utopia of a global and democratic society.
 So while contemporary art institutions mediate the exchange relations of artworks from diverse origins, they also “accommodate and appropriate cultural differences.”2 So how can these institutions create cultural polices that would be able to host differences, not in terms of plurality but as an intersectional operation that doesn’t silence tensions and conflicts?

 In order to address hospitality and contemporary art, it is also necessary to consider the role that art and its institutions have played in questioning the most varied subjects of the present.
 They have consolidated as think tanks that use the diversity of artistic languages as a tool for reflection, enunciating questions that they believe to be socially relevant.
 However, the questions elaborated internally does not necessarily come from an external urgency or demand, and it is rarely debated.
-A next topic soon replaces it.
+The next topic soon replaces it.

 It would be incongruent if we also turn “hospitality” into merely a topic to be illustrated in the spaces reserved for art.
 Jacques Derrida asserted that hospitality implies an outside question, which comes from the foreigner who “puts me in question,”3 so how do we remain open to, and listen to the external question, instead of asking questions?
 Therefore, it would be the case of enacting art institutions differently, in the sense that they could practice a kind of unconditional hospitality,4 sensitive to what comes from the outside.
 In the following paragraphs, I will discuss hospitality and the possibilities of otherness in art institutions using references from subjectivity studies, clinical psychology, political theater, and critical pedagogy.
 I will also briefly address past experiences in Brazil that could be used as tools for another understanding of art, collective processes, and the role of cultural institutions.